-- a.
-How do you develop your strategy?
-Answer each of the following questions: - How do you conduct your strategic planning? - How does your strategy development process stimulate and incorporate innovation? - How do you collect and analyze relevant data and develop information for your strategic planning process? - How do you decide which key processes will be accomplished by your workforce and which by external suppliers and partners? - What are your organization's key strategic objectives and timetable for achieving them? - How do your strategic objectives achieve appropriate balance among varying and potentially competing organizational needs?
+- Describe how your organization develops its strategy and strategic objectives.
+Answering the following questions may enhance your discussion. - How do you conduct your strategic planning? - How does you strategy development process stimulate and incorporate innovation? - How do you collect and analyze relevant data and develop information for you strategic planning process? - What are you key work systems? - What are you key strategic objectives and timetable for achieving them? - How do your strategic objectives achieve appropriate balance among varying and potentially competing organizational needs?